"What type of confrontation was it?" Uro asked quietly, his eyes searching Lorian's face.

 [Magician - Naivety]

-Glittering streams of stardust flashed by the people before fading away.
+Streams of glittering stardust flashed past the crowd, then faded like shooting stars.
 Lorian watched as pandemonium unfolded around him.
 The windows shivered violently in their frames, and the shutters slammed against the walls like frantic hands seeking escape as the earthquake's deep, resonant growl reverberated through the air.

 "David!"
 Louise's voice cut through the chaos.
 Lorian whirled to see Louise and the Silvian Outlaws spilling out of the bar, weapons already slung over their shoulders, bags clutched in calloused hands.